Product Review

 The Kensington Pro Fit Ergo has 6 buttons:

-- Scroll wheel click — standard middle-click function
+- Scroll wheel click — standard middle-click function (handy in browsers for opening links in new tabs)

 KensingtonWorks Software